 I’m a parent.
 How can I make sure the content is safe for my kids?

 What is JDRF’s mission?

 How will the money raised by Game2Give be used?

-Can you give me a heads-up when the Game2Give fundraisers start?
+Can you give me a heads-up about future JDRF Game2Give fundraisers?

 In 2016, our Bay Area chapter got a call from Dan Connors, co-founder of Telltale Games.
 Dan’s son has T1D, and Telltale had selected JDRF to be the beneficiary of a two-week Humble Bundle campaign.
 This was the first we’d heard about video game fundraising, and we were amazed when we got a check for over $100K soon after!
 We kept talking to Dan, and in early 2019 he signed on to be our Video Game Liaison and help JDRF explore new opportunities in the video game space.